datadingbat/autobot-elastic/playbook/ES-TOOLKIT.md

 - Use the "View Logs" option to check component logs for issues
 - Check `~/.elasticsearch/custom_configurations.yml` for current settings
 - Review the latest cluster summary report at `~/.elasticsearch/cluster_summary_latest.txt`
+- For restart issues, check the detailed restart log at `~/.elasticsearch/restart_log.txt`

 ## Cluster Summary Report